RohanAlexander/telling_stories_with_data/_book/02-drinking_from_a_fire_hose.md

     b. '"e" "l"' and '"e" "r"'
     c. '"i" "q"' and '"e" "r"'
     d. '"e" "l"' and '"p" "v"'
+8. If I want to cite R then how do I find a recommended citation (pick one)?
+    a. `cite('R')`.
+    b. `cite()`.
+    c. `citation('R')`.
+    d. `citation()`.
-8. How do we get the citation information for `opendatatoronto` (pick one)?
+9. How do we get the citation information for `opendatatoronto` (pick one)?
     a. cite()
     b. citation()
     c. cite('opendatatoronto')
     d. citation('opendatatoronto')
-9. Which argument needs to be changed in order to change the column labels in `kable` (pick one)?
+10. Which argument needs to be changed in order to change the column labels in `kable` (pick one)?
     a. 'booktabs'
     b. 'col.names'
     c. 'digits'
     d. 'linesep'
     e. 'caption'
-10. Which function could be used to update packages (pick one)?
+11. Which function could be used to update packages (pick one)?
     a. `update.packages()`
     b. `upgrade.packages()`
     c. `revise.packages()`
     d. `renovate.packages()`
-11. What are some features that we might typically expect of a column that claimed to be a year (select all that apply)?
+12. What are some features that we might typically expect of a column that claimed to be a year (select all that apply)?
     a.
 The class is 'character'.
     b.
 There are no negative numbers.
     c.
 There are letters in the column.